 The landlord has not fixed the issue, what do I do to get them to fix it?

 If the landlord refuses to fix a major problem in your rental, you may want to use a “Notice of Deficient Conditions.”
-You can find this notice here or at that bottom of this page.
+You can find this notice, along with an explanation, at the bottom of this page.
 Only use this notice for problems that make your housing unsafe or unsanitary, including:

 - No hot water,